 Lease Accounting FAQs

-Understandably, there are many questions which have arisen as a result of the new changes, and we consider some of those questions below.
+Understandably, there are many questions which have arisen as a result of the new changes and we consider some of those questions below.

-Lease accounting provides clarity when assessing the financial health of any organization, as it takes into account the assets and liabilities associated with lease commitments that otherwise remain off-book.
+Lease accounting provides clarity when assessing the financial health of any organisation, as it takes into account the assets and liabilities associated with lease commitments that otherwise remain off-book.
 For business leaders looking to make crucial decisions about future strategy, as well as investors seeking to understand a business’s financial situation, lease accounting is an invaluable tool.